Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: D**

-With a promise, we basically say _I want to execute this function, but I'll put it aside for now while it's running since this might take a while.
+With a promise, we basically say _I want to execute this function, but I'll put it aside for now while it\'s running since this might take a while.
 Only when a certain value is resolved (or rejected), and when the call stack is empty, I want to use this value._

 We can get this value with both `.then` and the `await` keyword in an `async` function.
-Although we can get a promise's value with both `.then` and `await`, they work a bit differently.
+Although we can get a promise\'s value with both `.then` and `await`, they work a bit differently.

 In the `firstFunction`, we (sort of) put the myPromise function aside while it was running, but continued running the other code, which is `console.log('second')` in this case.
 Then, the function resolved with the string `I have resolved`, which then got logged after it saw that the callstack was empty.